 I was once a money-monger that was always after money; a fistful of it.
 Due to my conditioning and learning, I was made to believe that money was the most valuable resource.
 But not soon, after a lot of failures and mistakes, I realized that money isn’t the most valuable resource, something else is.

 My entire life as now is focused on unlearning and learning new concepts of life; solving oneself and aligning with the universe.
-I have understood that not money but time is the most valuable resource and I am busy creating that; lots of it.
-I have realized the thin line between Wealth and Prosperity:
+I’ve understood that not money but time is the most valuable resource and I’m busy creating that; lots of it.
+I’ve realized the thin line between them:

-- Prosperity leads to simplicity and wealth leads to Complexity.
+- Prosperity leads to simplicity, whereas wealth leads to complexity

-- Prosperity is of the whole being.
-Wealth involves only the material plane.
+- Prosperity is of the whole being, whereas wealth involves only the material plane

 Ask yourself then, this one simple question, and be brave in your response.
 How are you spending the lion’s share of your precious time?

-Is just creating wealth enough, for sense gratification, or we should work towards prosperity?
-We plan for future but are we really planning for prosperity?
+Is it just creating wealth enough, for sense gratification, or we should work towards prosperity?
+We plan for the future but are we planning for prosperity?
 I believe that prosperity will only come when we grow as a nation.